webrtc-for-the-curious/webrtc-for-the-curious/content/docs/05-real-time-networking.md

 ### Acknowledgments
 Acknowledgments is when the receiver notifies the sender of every packet they have received.
 The sender is aware of packet loss when it gets an acknowledgment for a packet twice that isn't final.
-When the sender gets an `ACK` for packet 4 twice, it knows that 5 hasn't been seen yet.
+When the sender gets an `ACK` for packet 4 twice, it knows that packet 5 has not been seen yet.

 ### Selective Acknowledgments
 Selective Acknowledgments is an improvement upon Acknowledgments.
-A Receiver can send a `SACK` that acknowledgment multiple packets and notifies the sender of gaps.
+A receiver can send a `SACK` that acknowledges multiple packets and notifies the sender of gaps.
-Now the sender will get a `SACK` for 4 and 7.
-It then knows it needs to re-send 5 and 6.
+Now the sender can get a `SACK` for packet 4 and 7.
+It then knows it needs to re-send packets 5 and 6.

 ### Negative Acknowledgments
 Negative Acknowledgments solve the problem the opposite way.
 Instead of notifying the sender what it has received, the receiver notifies the sender what has been lost.
 In our case a `NACK`